microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_kind_gitops_helm.md

     * [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/tab-auto-refresh/)

-* As mentioned, this guide starts at the point where you already have a connected AKS cluster to Azure Arc.
+* As mentioned, this guide starts at the point where you already have a connected kind cluster to Azure Arc.

     ![](../img/local_kind_gitops_helm/01.png)